kamaal-aboothalib/InfiniteScrollView/README.md

 # InfiniteScrollView
-Infinite horizontal scroll view with or without pagind.
+Infinite horizontal scroll view with or without paging.
 Swift